 From small, fluffy pancakes to crunchy croquettes, we check out the best Dutch snack foods the Netherlands has to offer.

-The Netherlands might not be known for its adventurous cuisine, but when it comes to snack foods, nobody beats the Dutch.
+Dutch cuisine isn’t exactly known for being the most adventurous, but when it comes to snack foods, nobody beats the Netherlands.
 From the sweet and the savory – to the downright crazy – there’s plenty to sink your teeth into.
 Just take a look at these lekker Dutch snacks.

 Explore the Netherlands with your tastebuds by bringing restaurant-quality food into the comfort of your own home.
 HelloFresh provides fresh and innovative recipe boxes direct to your front door.
 Choose from a wide range of colorful meals from the Netherlands and beyond that are perfect for taking your meals to the next level.
 Get more from mealtime with HelloFresh.